Snapette

 Snapette is a location-based shopping mobile application and website that acts as a digital resource for shoppers, enabling users to find nearby stores, products, and exclusive offers.
-Snapette was founded in 2011 by Jinhee Ahn Kim and Sarah Paiji and has partnerships with stores in California, New York City, and London.
+Snapette was founded in 2011 by Jinhee Ahn Kim and Sarah Paiji Yoo and has partnerships with stores in California, New York City, and London.

 History

 Snapette launched in January 2011 and was co-founded by Harvard alumni Sarah Paiji and Jinhee Kim.
 The company completed the prestigious 500 Startups accelerator program in Silicon Valley, founded by Dave McClure, and has raised $1.5 million in funding from top investors including Accel Partners, Forerunner Ventures and ShoeDazzle founder Brian Lee.

 Prior to Snapette, Paiji worked at firms Goldman Sachs, McKinsey & Co. and Berkshire Partners advising retail and tech companies.
 Kim attended Parsons in New York and has designed for Liz Claiborne and Ralph Lauren.

 Snapette is based in New York City with nine full-time employees.

 Snapette was acquired by PriceGrabber in 2013.